-Evaluation of Annual Financial Statements and the Predetermined Objectives
+Evaluation of Annual Financial Statements and the predetermined objectives

-The Audit Committee was able to review and discuss changes in accounting policies, practices and significant adjustments to be included in the annual financial statements and to review the predetermined objectives reported in the annual performance report prior to the commencement of the audit by the Auditor - General of South Africa.
+The Audit Committee was able to review and discuss changes in accounting policies, practices and significant adjustments to be included in the annual financial statements and to review the predetermined objectives reported in the annual performance report prior to the commencement of the audit by the Auditor General of South Africa.

-The Audit Committee have reviewed the institution's implementation plan for audit issues raised in the previous year by the office of Auditor General and is satisfied that the audit issues raised have been adequately resolved.
+The Audit Committee has reviewed the institution's implementation plan for audit issues raised in the previous year and satisfied that the matters have been adequately resolved.

-The Audit Committee noted and appreciated sustainability of audit outcome in 2023/24 in AFS as are in line with the previous period of 2022/23.
-Clean audit outcome is commended.
+The Audit Committee noted and appreciated improvement of audit outcome in 2022/23 in AFS as compared with the previous period of 2021/22.

-The Audit Committee also noted the audit outcome in 2023/24 in Audit of predetermined objectives as compared with the preceding period.
+The Audit Committee noted and appreciated improvement of audit outcome in 2022/23 in the Audit of predetermined objectives as compared with the preceding period.

-The Audit Committee resolved that management should develop an action plan to address all issues raised in the AGSA Management report 2023/24, and value add audit.
+The Audit Committee resolved that management should develop an action plan to address all issues raised in the AGSA Management report 2022/23.